yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 After booting, log in as root (the default password is "root" as well).

-*Tip: Making a BeagleBone Black always boot from the micro-SD
+*Tip: Making a BeagleBone Black Always Boot From the Micro-SD
 The AM335x chip on board actually boots from the first partition that has the active flag set.
-After using the "holding the boot button" method described above to boot FreeBSD and log in as root, we are able to turn off the bootable flag of the onboard eMMC to make it always boot from the micro-SD:*
+After using the "holding the boot button" method described above to boot FreeBSD and log in as root, you will be able to turn off the bootable flag of the onboard eMMC to make it always boot from the micro-SD:*
 ```bash
 $ gpart unset -a active -i 1 mmcsd1
 ```